m5lk3n/clcnt/README.md

 ## open

 - Should [/docs](/docs) be checked in?
-- Move sources under /src?
+- Move sources under ./internal?

+## result

+For the interested reader, [here](result.md)'s the outcome...